Updated 2026medium-breed guide

 Read reviews from other Basset Hound owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Basset Hound owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Basset Hound" within the review section.
+Filter Amazon reviews by searching "Basset Hound" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations